-We used several approaches to validate the model.
+We used several approaches to validate the model and followed standard practices in the field.
 First, we provided preliminary methods and results to manufacturers, patient groups, and clinical experts.
 Based on feedback from these groups, we refined data inputs used in the model.
-Second, we varied model input parameters to evaluate face validity of changes in results.
-We performed model verification for model calculations using internal reviewers.
+We also shared the draft model with participating manufacturers during the public commenting period.
+We tested all mathematical functions in the model to ensure that they were consistent with the report.
+We also conducted sensitivity analyses with extreme input values to ensure the model was producing findings consistent with expectations.
 Finally, we compared results to other cost-effectiveness models in this therapy area.